dianaveronez/Diana_CLIM680_project/README.md

 ###  Nino3.4 Index
-As we read in the introduction, the ENSO can affect the precipitation.
+The ENSO can affect the precipitation as highlighted in the introduction.
 In the next steps, we will define El Nino, La Nina, or Neutral from 2000 until 2018.